rubinduck/saucenao-tg-bot/README.md

 Telegram bot to access SauceNAO.com functionality for searching image source

 # How to launch
-Requires python 3.7+
+Requires python 3.7+\
+On linux can be deployed with `launch.sh`\
 Install dependencies from requrments.txt.
-Put config variables to enviroment variables or to .json config file.
+Put config variables to .json config file.
 Config variables:

 - api_key - saucenao api key